sourmash-bio/sourmash/doc/command-line.md

 lg4	1;0;1;0;0;0;0;0;0;0;0;0;0;0;0;0;0;0;0;0	0.65	80000
 ```

-lingroup subpaths will be grouped in output, but exact ordering may change between runs.
+Related lingroup subpaths will be grouped in output, but exact ordering may change between runs.

 ### `sourmash tax genome` - classify a genome using `gather` results